Spring 2026

 Serena Tranio – 20s to 30s.
 Pythons physical therapist and Bianca’s best friend.
 Grounded, observant, and quietly lethal.
 Funny in a stealth way, with the energy of someone who has seen every flavour of athlete nonsense and is no longer impressed.

 Greer Mio – 30s to 50s.
 Pete’s agent/publicist combo.
-Smart, polished, persuasive, and always thinking three moves ahead.
-Excellent in a crisis and possibly responsible for one.
+Smart, polished, exhausted, and always thinking three moves ahead.
+Excellent in a crisis and fully aware she is managing a human disaster.

 Finley Rossi – 20s to 40s.
 Hockey reporter.
-Quick, curious, ambitious, gossip goblin, and very good at spotting where the real story is.
+Quick, curious, ambitious, and a little bit of a gossip goblin.
+Very good at spotting the real story and even better at enjoying it.

 Please note that we may also be casting several smaller parts not listed and there is a possibility that one actor may be playing several roles.
 If cast in a smaller role, you may be asked to understudy a larger role.